First-order photon condensation in magnetic cavities: A two-leg ladder model: Square ladder

 \paragraph{Magnetostatic instability.} We refer to the instability to a ground-state displaying a finite magnetic flux $\langle \hat{\Phi} \rangle \neq 0$ as a ``magnetostatic instability"\cite{andolina_prb_2020,Basko19,Basko22,Mazza_arxiv2023}.
 In Fig.~\ref{fig:square_mf} we show the mean-field picture of the magnetostatic instability characterizing the first-order transition.
 Differently to a second-order transition \cite{andolina_prb_2020} the instability is not controlled by the linear orbital magnetic susceptibility (which is a property of the Fermi-surface\cite{guerci_prl_2020}) of the normal state $\phi=0$.
 Conversely, the first-order nature is given by a strong non-linear response of the system at strong magnetic fluxes.
 In particular, the non-linear behavior comes together with an indirect gap opening in the band structure at $\phi=2\pi/3$.
 Once fixed the fermionic bare energies, the transition point only depends on the energy of the cavity per unit of flux, which is controlled by the combination $\omega_{\rm c}/g^2$ as the cavity PMF energy density in the thermodynamic limit is $E_{\rm ph} = \omega_{\rm c}(\phi/4g)^2$.

 The numerical results from DMRG simulations confirm the photon mean-field picture for the instability.
-Our findings show that in the normal phase, when the superradiant order parameter vanishes, collective coupling to a single cavity mode cannot change the properties of a thermodynamically large system~\cite{Pilar_quantum2020,Dmytruk_commphys2022}.
+Our findings show that the only way for a single cavity mode in the collective strong coupling regime to change the macroscopic properties of a thermodynamically large system is via a macroscopic classical state.
+Quantum fluctuations and light-matter entanglement give only $O(1)$ contributions~\cite{Pilar_quantum2020,Dmytruk_commphys2022,lenk2022collective}, which can be important near quantum criticality, as recently discussed in Ref. \cite{weber_arxiv2023}.

 \paragraph{Cavity quantum state.} As shown in Fig.~\ref{fig:square_nong}, the density matrix $\rho_{\rm ph}$ obtained via DMRG shows that the cavity can be can be accurately approximated by a Gaussian state (see App. \ref{sec:app_gaussian}).
 In order to quantify the non-Gaussianity of the state, we compute the Quantum relative entropy \cite{Genoni_pra2010_nong}: